tytydraco/yessleep/out/I_was_paid_to_test_a_game_I_think_they_were_really_testing_me.md

 ***

 For the next week all of us played the game with fervor.
-I had become used to some of the quirks and was actually getting quite good at it.
+I adapted to some of the quirks and was actually getting quite good at it.
 As I played different weapons were unlocked and I never saw the same mission.
 I mean of course some of them were very similar but they all were somewhat unique.
-We played battle royale most of the time but we would play at least one single player mission at the end of each day.
+We played battle royale most of the time but we would complete at least a few solo missions a day.

 I rarely saw Zane and when I did he was generally on his phone talking in a hushed voice.
 I figured he must have been busy as the game was probably nearing release.

-*At least all of this what I had thought... until...*
+*At least all of this is what I had thought... until...*

 That day was different.
 After we finished playing the royale mode I loaded up the single player.
 The game said it was a harder difficulty level then usual.
 I had to infiltrate a compound and take out their leader.
-It didn't seem to difficult; I weaved through the corridors stealthily dragging bodies away from detection.
+It didn't seem too difficult; I weaved through the corridors stealthily dragging bodies away from detection.

 Finally I reached the objective, some type of boardroom or office.
 My character slowly opened the door... then something happened I hadn't seen before.

 Someone had slipped behind my character and tied me up.
 I watched as my player was bound to a chair.
 Then a strict looking woman in a beret walked in to the room gesturing to the door.
-It looked incredible, I couldn't believe that it was in game and not cinematic.
-She leaned in close to the camera and I almost crapped my pants.
+They slammed it shut.
+I couldn't believe that what I was seeing was in game and not cinematic.
+She leaned in to the camera...

 "Listen to me closely.
 Yes, you... you spineless coward.
 You killed a lot of my men back there.
 Do they at least pay you well?" she spit on the character with vitriol...

-It had been a few days but I remember the oddly realistic mission from a few days ago.
+I recalled the oddly realistic mission from a few days ago.

 "We've got five minutes.
 Five!?
 Do you hear me.
 We were able to hack into your connection remotely.
 Apparently your boss doesn't trust you enough to run a mission alone.
 How does that make you feel?
 Watching your every move.
 You must be real loyal..."

 The dialogue was going on for quite a while.
 I figured it was a scripted mission but was starting to get confused.
-I looked around the room, everyone else was focused on their screens, blasting away.
+I looked around the lounge, the others completely focused, blasting away.

 Zane was nowhere to be seen.

 "SAY SOMETHING!"
 She yelled tossing a cabinet over in anger.

 I stared stunned at the screen.
-Was there a dialogue option in the game?
+Was there a dialogue option?

 "Boss I don't think they are fitted with two way communication." a second voice said from across the room.